KristinaTalalaievska/visualization/02_activities/assignments/assignment_4.md

 > How did you choose which features of your chosen dataset to include or exclude from your visualization?

-I took as a key informattion age groups and percentage how many people are fully vaccinated.
+I took as a key information age groups and percentage how many people are fully vaccinated.
+Features like "PHU name" and "Date" were excluded to simplify the visualization and avoid clutter.
 As a separate visualization I decided to compare how many people did one dose, second dose and third dose.

 > What ‘underwater labour’ contributed to your final data visualization product?

 - Data acquisition - downloading the dataset using Python’s requests library.
 - Data cleaning and preparation -  handling missing values, checking for required columns, and aggregating data by age group.
 - Data visualization - creating histograms and pair plots using Matplotlib and Seaborn to ensure clear and accurate representations.
+- Technical Troubleshooting: Resolving software issues, optimizing performance, and ensuring compatibility.
 - Aesthetic considerations -  choosing appropriate color palettes, titles, and labels for clarity and readability.
 - Reproducibility -  writing clear, documented, and modular code to ensure others can replicate it and visualizate  easily.